UMWEDU/umw-admissions-sync/_pages/jepson-scholars-program.md

 <h4>Application and Timeline</h4>
 Applicants will:
 <ul>
- 	<li>Apply to UMW and be admitted</li>
+ 	<li>Apply to UMW including high school transcript and test scores</li>
  	<li>Complete the FAFSA by February 1</li>
  	<li>Plan to major in Biological Sciences, Chemistry, Earth and Environmental Sciences, or Physics</li>
  	<li><a href="https://www.umw.edu/admissions/jepson-scholars-application/">Apply to be a Jepson Scholar</a>.
 Deadline to apply is February 16, 2018.
+As part of the application, applicants will submit:
 <ul>
  	<li><a href="https://www.umw.edu/admissions/jepson-scholars-recommendation/">A letter of recommendation</a></li>
  	<li>A personal statement of up to 500 words or less</li>